Completed forms must be returned to Human Resources by Friday, November 13th.

 Enrollments for Children

-In compliance with Health Care Reform legislation, medical, dental, and vision coverage for children is available until a child reaches the age of 26.
+In compliance with Health Care Reform legislation, medical, dental, and vision coverage for children is available until the end of the month when a child reaches the age of 26.
 The child does not have to be a full-time student, does not have to be a tax dependent of the employee, can be unmarried or married (spouse or children of that child are not eligible) and does not have to accept an offer of their own employer-based coverage.
 The same employee contribution structure applies as applies for other dependents.
 At age 26, an adult child may continue their coverage at 102% of full cost under the terms of COBRA for up to three years (36 months).

 Please note that changes in eligibility due to age must be reported to Human Resources promptly.